rai-gaurav/perl-toolkit/uwsgi(PSGI).md

 # How to Run:

-    1. When running On terminal (without web server)-
+    1. When running on terminal (without web server)-
         1. Python:
             uwsgi --http-socket :8080 --psgi <Application Script>
         2. Perl: